On the dynamics of formation of generic singularities of mean curvature flow: Abstract

 \section{Abstract}

-We study the formation of generic singularities of mean curvature flow by combining the different approaches, specifically the methods in studying blowup of nonlinear heat equations, the techniques used by the author and the collaborators for mean curvature flow, and these invented by Colding and Minicozzi.
-We study the solution in a neighborhood of the blowup point, in some generic regimes, we find the key parameters take favorable signs and have sharp decay rates.
-We provide the remainder estimates in different norms.
+We study formation of generic singularities under mean curvature flow by combining the different approaches and results, namely the techniques used by the author and the collaborators, where we obtained detailed informations when the initial hypersurfaces are close to cylinders, and these results by Colding and Minicozzi, which included all the generic blowups.
+Here we choose to study the cases where the rescaled flow converge to the cylinder $\mathbb{S}^{1}\times \mathbb{R}^3,$ and we extend the region controlled by Colding and Minicozzi to find a finer description of a neighborhood of the singularity.